How to protect your business and survive a recession

 - Amber A recession can focus the mind on cost control and lead to a much leaner business

 - Green Recessions are part of the economic cycle: Be prepared for better times ahead

 Surviving a recession can be tough for any business but there are steps you can take yourself during a downturn or difficult trading conditions.

 A good question to start with.
-The economic definition of a recession is a reduction in GDP [Gross Domestic Product] for two consecutive quarters - a country’s GDP being the market value of all goods and services produced within that country.
+The economic definition of a recession is a decline in GDP [Gross Domestic Product] for two consecutive quarters - a country’s GDP being the market value of all goods and services produced within that country.
 We can already see the damage being done to the UK GDP and estimates indicate that this contraction will be deep.

 Why you need to look after your liquidity in a recession

-The label you place on trading conditions is irrelevant, and to be honest, a lot of what you need to do, is what you should be doing anyway.
-I do understand that difficult conditions can definitely drive more focus.
+The label you place on trading conditions is irrelevant, and to be honest, a lot of what you need to do, is good discipline anyway.
+However, these difficult conditions will definitely drive more focus.

 Essentially everyone – including potential lenders – will be more cautious, which will tighten up the flow of cash generally.